benjdelt/tracker/README.md

 There is a `config.json` file in the tracker folder that you can edit to easily customize some tracker functionalities.

+- `default-task`(String): the name of the CSV file that will be created and in which trackers will be saved if no task is given when launching the tracker.
+The default value is `miscellaneous`.
 - `csv-path`(String): the absolute or relative path where the CSV files are saved.
 The files are saved under `{csv-path}/{task}.csv`.
 The default value is `./`.
 - `autosave-delay`(String): the delay after which the tracker is automatically saved.
 Provide a string under the format `hh:mm:ss` where `hh` and `mm` are optional, i.e.: for `5:00`, the tracker will be saved every 5 minutes and for `1:00:00`, it will be saved every hour.
 To diable the autosave feature, set it to `0`.
 The default value is `1:00`.
 - `autsave-q`(Boolean): if set to `true`, the tracker will be saved when you quit by pressing `q`.
 The default value is `true`.